-As a member of the European Union (EU), UK permits nationals of other EU member states to enter the UK in exercise of their right of free movement within the EU zone.
-The EU nationals and their family members have right to live and work in the UK if the EU national is a ‘qualified’ person in the exercise of their treaty rights under the Immigration (European Economic Area) Regulations 2006 (EEA Regulations).
+As a member of the European Union (EU), the UK permits nationals of other EU member states to enter the UK in exercise of their right of free movement within the EU zone.
+The EU nationals and their family members have the right to live and work in the UK if the EU national is a ‘qualified’ person in the exercise of their treaty rights under the Immigration (European Economic Area) Regulations 2006 (EEA Regulations).

 There has been no change to the rights and status of EU nationals in the UK, and UK nationals in the EU, as a result of the referendum.

 (Click on the topics to know more)

 Countries that are part of the EEA are known as member states

 Austria | Belgium | Bulgaria |Cyprus | Czech Republic | Denmark | Estonia | Finland | France | Germany | Greece | Hungary | Iceland | Irish Republic | Italy | Latvia | Liechtenstein | Lithuania | Luxembourg | Malta | Netherlands | Norway | Poland | Portugal | Romania | Slovakia | Slovenia | Spain | Sweden | United Kingdom

 Switzerland: As of June 1st, 2002, an agreement was reached between the European community, its member states and the Swiss Confederation, that enables Swiss nationals and their family members to have the same free movement rights as EEA nationals and their family members.